threefoldtecharchive/info_manual3/wiki/faq/faq.md

 10% will be deducted if you did delegated staking.
 In other words, if you do not own the validator node.
 This 10% is commission for the owner of the validator node.

 For more information, read [this](https://library.threefold.me/info/threefold#/decentralization/validators/threefold__validators).

 ***

+### What is the current status on the validator and staking solution?
+Is there anything coming soon?

+We expect validators to arrive in the first half of the year 2023 (H1 of 2023).

+***